Table of Contents

 - Wash and rinse the fish inside out.
 Remove any additional undesirable stuff from the rib cage if needed.
 Pat dry fish with a paper towel.

-- Sprinkle 1 tbsp. arrowroot flour evenly over fish, both sides, gently pat.
+- Sprinkle 1 tbsp. arrowroot flour evenly over fish, on both sides, and gently pat.

 - Flip the fish and cook for another 5 minutes.

-- Turn off the heat, flip the fish for it to soak up the braising juice.
+- Turn off the heat, and flip the fish for it to soak up the braising juice.

 - All done!
 Garnish with chopped cilantro.
 Enjoy a super delicious fish.